jurajbujdoso/radioWaves/3d-print-stencils/README.md

 Prove of concept.
 The Kicat provides vizualizer for pcb gerber files, see bellow.
 So it should be possible to read this data and create some 3d model.
 ![alt text](./img/vizual-kicad.png "Title")

- Base on gerber files format it quite chalange to understend it.
+ Base on gerber files format it quite chalange to understand it.
 Multiple dimension array of objects and different format in CNC like format.
  But I found an easy way:

 # Starting wiht creation of 3d model